junie-stigdon/dog-bot/README.md

 This app will make use of [node.js](nodejs.org) and [discord.js](discord.js.org).

-Once you have node.js downloaded, go to a preferred directory run the following on your terminal:
+Once you have node.js downloaded, go to a preferred directory and run the following on your terminal:

 ```bash
 npm init